Turning non-smooth points into rational points: Introduction

+Given a pair $(C|K,x)$ with $x$ a non-smooth point, the bound $m$ such that $x_n \in C_n(K)$ for all $n\geq m$ depends on the singularity degree $d=\de(x)>0$ and the characteristic $p>0$, but not on the curve $C$ nor on the field $K$ (see \cite[Theorem~1.1]{HiSt22}).
+In characteristic $p=2$ the bound is sharp (see \cite[Proposition~2.25]{HiSt22}), that is, for each integer $d>0$ the bound $m$ is optimal in the sense that there is a pair $(C|K,x)$ with $\de(x) = d$ such that $x_{m-1} \notin C_{m-1}(K)$.

-In characteristic $p>2$ there is less flexibility, because the integers $\de(\pp)$ are all multiples of $\frac{p-1}2$ but not every such multiple can occur as the geometric $\de$-invariant $\de(\pp)$ of a non-decomposed point $\pp$.
-In fact one can show (see Proposition~\ref{2023_07_14_13:25}) that a positive integer $d$ is \emph{admissible}, i.e., there exist a regular curve $C|K$ and a non-decomposed point $\pp\in C$ with $\de(\pp) = \frac{p-1}2 {\cdot} d$, if and only if the congruence relation $d\not\equiv -1 \pmod p$ is satisfied.
+In characteristic $p>2$ there is less flexibility, because on the one hand the singularity degrees $\de(x)$ are multiples of $\frac{p-1}2$ (see \cite[Proposition~2.5]{HiSt22}), while on the other hand not every such multiple can occur as the singularity degree $\de(x)$ of a pair $(C|K,x)$.
+We show (see Proposition~\ref{2023_07_14_13:25}) that a positive integer $d$ is \textit{admissible}, i.e., there exists a pair $(C|K,x)$ with $\de(x) = \frac{p-1}2 {\cdot} d$, if and only if the congruence relation $d \not \equiv -1 \pmod p$ is satisfied.
 The goal of this paper is to determine a sharp bound for every admissible $d>0$.